-Before joining White & Case, Piotr worked at the litigation & dispute resolution departments of two renowned international law firms, including a "magic circle" law firm.
+Prior to joining White & Case in 2011, he worked at the litigation and dispute resolution departments of two renowned international law firms, including a "magic circle" law firm.

 Since 2009 Piotr has served as a judge at Poland round of Willem C. Vis International Commercial Arbitration Moot.
 He was also involved in establishing the first Polish association of arbitration practitioners under 40 – the Young Arbitration Practitioners in Poland (YAPP) at the "Lewiatan" Court of Arbitration in Warsaw.

-Piotr frequently speaks at conferences and seminars relating to construction disputes and international arbitration.
+Piotr frequently speaks at conferences and seminars relating to construction.

 Acting as arbitrator in a construction dispute between a designer and an employer, relating to an office building in Warsaw.